23 March 2021, By Caroline

 The instructions were clear, the diagrams were well laid out and there was no confusion.
 The bag came together quite quickly apart from the one mistake when cutting out, I didn't pay attention to the mantra 'Measure Twice, Cut Once'.
 But luckily it wasn’t the end of the world.
 And I will do something with the extra fabric.
 Maybe a little make up bag to pop in the bag as well.

 Sewing with oilskin was very satisfying.
 It doesn’t need pressing with an iron.
 Look at this seam that pressed using my finger!
 I did have to unpick a seam at one stage because the side seams didn’t match up, it gives a good idea of what oilskin looks this like when it's been sewn on.
-This can be healed by placing a protective cloth over the top of the fabric and light pressing with a warm iron and being careful not to hold it in one place for too long.
-In this case I didn’t have to do this, as all I had to do was move one side up slightly and afterwards there was no sign of the needle marks.
-But worth remembering for the future.
+You can reduce the appearance of the needle marks a number of ways.
+We have done some through test which you can read about on this blog post Oilskin FAQs.

 These marks will also occur if you use pins on the fabric, I avoided this on this sewing project by using Fabric Clips.
 They are sturdy clips which keep the fabric together without leaving a mark.
 I prefer them too pins because you don't get a distortion of fabric and I find it more accurate when sewing the fabric.
 Especially for when matching obvious seams.To insert the rivets, I used our tutorial on How to Install Jeans Buttons and Rivets.
 It took a few tests and experiments to get it right for this bag.
 I used the Double Headed Gold Rivets and trimmed them with wire cutters at the little dent they have on the stem.
 I also tried a few different ways to get the stem through the fabric.
 What worked the best was using the Leather Punch and Jean Press Tool and really hit it hard with a hammer (i was a little too tentative to begin with).
 In this case, using an awl didn’t work as it doesn't make the hole big enough through the layers of wool, interfacing and seams.
 On the last rivet I got it right, the first one took me about 10 minutes to get through, the last one about a minute!
 I’m glad I persevered because they add a lovely finish to the bag and help top highlight the pockets.